agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 ~~~~

-- If we increase the total time and leave everything else fixed, then we'll get a stronger inference about the preference for chocolate over champagne.
-(Because if agent prefers champagne, then even a low prior on arm1 yielding chocolate will make exploration worth it as the total time gets long enough).
-Show a graph of how the preference increases with timeLeft.
+Exploration is more valuable if there are more Bandit trials in total.
+If we observe the agent choosing the arm they already know about (`arm0`) then we get stronger inferences about their preference for chocolate over champagne as the total trials increases.

 ~~~~
+// TODO simplify the code here or merge with previous example.

 var probLikesChocolate = function(timeLeft){
   var armToPrize = {0: 'chocolate',
 		            1: 'champagne'};